JoshJansenVanVuren/apache-spark-guide/README.md

 This document outlines the required packages and steps to run the relevant examples.
 The objective of this task is to outline and familiarize the user with the Apache Spark Model.

+I would recommend cloning the repository locally and going through each example, all of which are relatively simple to understand.
+Giving a brief glance to the `help/guide.pdf` would also be advised as much of the programming model is discussed there as well as a multitude of links to different use-cases etcetera.

 ## Software and Version Information

-1. Apache Spark 2.4.4 (pip install pyspark)
+1. Apache Spark 2.4.4 (pip install PySpark)
     * According to the spark documentation Spark 2.4.4 works with Python 2.7+ or Python 3.4+.
 2. Python Version 3.6.8
 3. Java JDK V8